The Post SD

 Posted by Megan Brandsrud on July 1, 2011

 Happy Friday, readers!
 As we approach the Fourth of July weekend, it's time to plan for some exciting events happening across the state.
 But before we dive into the list of events, let's talk about something for the golf enthusiasts out there.
 Weekend Happenings is thrilled to be sponsored by GolfersProShop.com, which is currently hosting a holiday sale you won't want to miss.
-This sale features the renowned Tour Edge golf clubs, a brand known for its innovative technology and exceptional quality.
-Tour Edge golf clubs are designed with the latest advancements in golf technology, making them a popular choice among both amateur and professional golfers.
-They are known for their exceptional feel, accuracy, and distance control, which can significantly improve your game.
-Whether you're looking for drivers, irons, or putters, Tour Edge offers a range of options to suit different playing styles.
-Don't miss the opportunity to upgrade your golf gear with Tour Edge clubs during the holiday sale at GolfersProShop.com.
-And, if you have an event you would like included in Weekend Happenings, feel free to email us at news@thepostsd.com.
+This sale features women's left handed golf clubs and sets - like these from Tour Edge, Calloway, Srixon, Cleveland, and others.
+These golf clubs are designed with the latest advancements in golf technology, making them a popular choice among both amateur and professional golfers.
+These brands are known for their exceptional feel, accuracy, and distance control, which can significantly improve your game.
+Whether you're looking for drivers, irons, or putters, they offer a range of options to suit different playing styles.
+Ladies, don't miss the opportunity to upgrade your left handed golf gear with these clubs during the holiday sale.
+And, if you have an event you would like included in Weekend Happenings, feel free to email us.

 4th Fun Facts (INFOGRAPHIC)